The First Step in Coaching an Employee

 Use these six steps to provide effective supportive coaching to your reporting employees.

 Ask for the employee's view of the situation.
-Do they see the same problem or opportunity that you do?
+Do they see the same problem or opportunity for improvement that you do?

-- Discuss potential solutions to the problem or improvement actions to take.
-Ask the employee for ideas on how to correct the problem, or prevent it from happening again.
+With a lower-performing employee, ask the employee for their ideas about how to correct the problem, or prevent it from happening again.
 With a high performing employee, talk about continuous improvement.

-- Agree on a written action plan that lists what the employee, the manager, and possibly, the HR professional, will do to correct the problem or improve the situation.
+The written plan should list what the employee, the manager, and possibly, the HR professional, will do to correct the problem or improve the situation.
 Identify the core goals that the employee must meet to achieve the appropriate level of performance that the organization needs.

-- Set a date and time for follow-up.
 Determine if a critical feedback path is needed, so the manager knows how the employee is progressing.
 Offer positive encouragement.
 Express confidence in the employee's ability to improve.
 Recognize, however, that the only person who is in charge of their performance improvement is the employee.
-As much as you try to help, he is the one in charge.
+As much as you try to help, he or she is the one who is ultimately in charge of their growth and improvement.

 You can help your reporting employees improve their current performance, or in the case of an already effective employee, help them become more effective.
 Performance coaching is a powerful tool when managers take advantage of its usefulness.